 - Low blood sugar.
 Hypoglycemia is a condition that affects your body’s resting blood sugar.
 When your blood sugar dips, you may feel fatigue.
 You may also feel shaky, irritable, and anxious.

 - Thyroid issues.
 Hypothyroidism is a condition where your thyroid gland doesn’t make enough of certain hormones.
 Along with feeling more tired, you may also experience weight gain and joint pain.

 What you eat may also affect your energy levels.
 A diet that includes a solid source of protein — like nuts, seeds, beans, and fish — may help you feel more energetic throughout your day.

 Foods to avoid include those with added sugars, namely processed foods and sweets.
 These can make you feel fatigued as your blood sugar spikes.

 “A pretty clean macrobiotic diet has done wonders for me,” Jessica said.
 “I cut out most of the grain and everything [except] organic full-fat dairy.”

 For Jessica, switching up her diet cut out the bloat and sluggishness that she was feeling.

-If you’re lacking important nutrients, like iron, your doctor may suggest taking supplements to boost your levels.
-Speak with your doctor about the benefits and risks of supplements, as well as any possible interactions with medications or supplements that you’re already taking.
+If you’re lacking important nutrients like iron, your doctor may suggest taking supplements to boost your levels.
+Speak with your doctor about the benefits and risks of supplements, as well as possible interactions with medications or supplements that you’re already taking.

 Exercise may also help you manage your fatigue.
 Jessica said that her fitness around the time when she was diagnosed was “zilch.”